 IUCN – though it's Global Species Programme, Partners and Species Survival Commission (SSC) Specialist Groups –assesses the conservation status of species to inform sustainable conservation policy and action.
 Assessing the state of a species is important to prioritise conservation measures and assess their effectiveness.

-Established in 1964, the IUCN Red List of Threatened Species has evolved to become the world's most comprehensive information source on the global conservation status of animal, fungi and plant species.
+The IUCN Red List of Threatened Species™ plays an important role in this as the world's most comprehensive information source on the conservation status of animal, fungi and plant species.

 The IUCN Red List informs the IUCN Red List Index (RLI), which provides a clear view of real trends within different taxonomic groups, and for biodiversity as a whole.
 The Red List index is a key indicator for the United Nations Sustainable Development Goal 15 – Life on Land.